tingfengx/player-one/README.md

 three hardcoded comments with lorem ipsum text, and the user can add his/her new comment by typing a new comment message in the text input box and then hitting the `SUBMIT` button below.
 The new comment will be added to the *top* of existing comment list.
 Note: The current policy for these short comments is that it has to be longer than 30 characters (informative) and less than 500 characters (not too long).
+Also, the submitted comment will replace all the newline 'returns' with spaces.
+We did this because it is possible that some malicious user type a lot of returns in some comment and this might ruin the user experience for others.
 - **For Superuser:** A super user can also leave comments, and in addition to that, he/she can add long comments for the game.
 By clicking the `want to share your review?` expansion panel, the super user can see an interface for entering a new long comment.
 As opposed to short comments, long comments have to be at least